etiennebacher/from-stata-to-r/content/posts/my-favorite-shortcuts-in-rstudio.markdown

 If you want to try a chunk of code quickly, you can run this combination to open a new file in RStudio.

+## "Ctrl+Shift+C": comment and un-comment lines of code

+To me, this is one of the most convenient shortcut.
+It simply allows to comment (and un-comment) at once all the lines selected.

 <br>

 The complete list of shortcuts is available in "Tools -> Keyboard Shortcuts Help" in RStudio.